Andrettin/Wyrmsun/readme.txt

 - 2.9.1
 -----------------------------------------------------------------------

+* AI
+- The AI now builds docks in a more dynamic fashion.

 * Miscellaneous
 - Fixed issue which could cause a crash for maps that are smaller than the screen's "map area".